‘It’s Not Fair! It’s Not Fair!’

 How did we get to this point?

-For the first time in history, the International Olympics Committee this year has permitted two men to compete in the women’s boxing championships.
+For the first time in history, the International Olympics Committee this year has permitted two athletes whose sex is unclear to compete in the women’s boxing championships.
 In addition to Khelif, competing in the 66 kg category, there is Lin Yu-Ting of Taiwan, competing in the 57 kg category.

 This is happening even though Khelif and Lin were disqualified from the 2023 Women’s World Boxing Championships last year after the president of the International Boxing Association (IBA) said DNA tests “proved they had XY chromosomes.”